Nondual IFS

 What is nondual IFS?

-A therapeutic approach integrating nondual awareness and somatic experiencing with the IFS model.
+Nondual IFS is where the deep, personal work of trauma healing meets the vast, ever-present nature of being.
+It does not replace IFS but expands its container, holding parts work within the larger truth of wholeness.
+It does not bypass trauma or use Self as a tool for control.
+Instead, it remains faithful to the IFS principle of internal democracy - free of hierarchy, inclusive of all parts, and grounded in the inherent wisdom of the system unfolding.
+The approach integrates nondual awareness and somatic experiencing with the IFS model.
 It recognizes an omnipresent Self manifesting as both particle and wave concomitantly, with the wave-state of Self present as an ongoing reality not limited to meditative or altered states.
 Nondual IFS views parts as expressions of underlying awareness rather than separate entities, addresses multiple aspects of psyche simultaneously, and extends healing to collective levels, acknowledging universal interconnectedness.

 Simultaneous parts work in practice